Pirates vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have played as the favorite in three of their past 10 games and have gone 1-2 in those contests.
+- In six games as the underdog over the last 10 matchups, the Pirates have posted a mark of 3-3.

-- In their last 10 games with a total, the Pirates and their opponents are 4-5-1 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Pirates and their opponents have combined to eclipse the total three times.

-- Bookmakers have not set a spread for any of the Pirates' last 10 games.
+- The last 10 Pirates games have not had a runline posted by oddsmakers.

 Pirates Betting Records & Stats